Arlo and Janis by Jimmy Johnson for May 11, 2023

 28. Missing large

-Jeannine Brown 12 months ago
+Jeannine Brown over 1 year ago

 We bought a RAV4 hybrid, a computer on wheels.
 Love it but purchased extended warranty (basically insurance) because if something goes wrong it is an expensive repair.